MPSVIRAJ/Wound-Border-Characterization/README.md

 **Important:** Due to patient privacy and confidentiality, the clinical dataset is private and is **not included** in this repository.

-To allow for a functional demonstration of the entire pipeline, a small, synthetic **sample dataset** is provided in the `/sample_data` directory.
-This sample data can be used to run all stages of the project to verify its functionality.
+To allow for a functional demonstration of the pipeline's image processing capabilities, a small, synthetic **sample dataset** is provided in the `/sample_data` directory.
+This sample data can be used to run the **feature extraction stage (`extract`)** to verify that the initial part of the pipeline is working correctly.

+**Warning:** Running feature extraction on any data will overwrite the original `1_comprehensive_features.csv` file, which is required for evaluating the original ML pipeline described in the usage section.

 ### **Using Your Own Data**
 The pipeline is designed to work on custom datasets.
 To process your own images, you must provide the following four files for each sample, all sharing the same base filename (e.g., `image_001.png`):